• Skip to main content

 Operating profit is what is left over when you deduct a company’s operating costs, the cost of goods sold and other day to day expenses from total revenue.
 It’s the total earnings from a company’s primary or core business.

-Here is the basic formula to calculate operating profit;
+Here is the basic formula to calculate operating profit of an organisation;

 If the result is negative, then it’s referred to as operating loss.